TheRoam/UNIHIKER-PAL/README.md

 **Power-save mode:** controls brightness to lower power consumption.

-**Network manager:** checks wifi and pings to the internet to restore connection when it's lost.
+**Connection manager:** checks wifi and pings to the internet to restore connection when it's lost.

 **PAL voice samples:** cloned voice of PAL from "The Mitchells vs. The Machines" using the AI voice model CoquiAI-TTS v2.